-The Social Work program at Darton College is strictly a transfer program.
+The Social Work program at Darton State College is a transfer program.
 The Associate degree in Social Work provides the general education background necessary for transfer to a baccalaureate program in Social Work.
-The DC program provides a strong background for those who are interested in working with/in large scale venues such as state or local government or who are interested in working with/in a much smaller scale, such as nursing homes, assisted living centers, centers for children, schools, and the like.
+The DSC program provides a strong background for those who are interested in working with/in large scale venues such as state or local government or who are interested in working with/in a much smaller scale, such as nursing homes, assisted living centers, centers for children, schools, and the like.
 Some conduct research or are involved in planning or policy development, but most social workers prefer an area of practice in which they interact with clients.

 What can I do with it?

 There are many jobs one can do with an Associate Degree in Social Work but there are far more opportunities for those students with a Bachelors in Social Work (BSW).
 In many cases, the position requires a Master’s degree in Social Work and/or licensure-a LicMSW.

 - Obtain a Bachelors Degree from a four year institution: There are over 70 institutions in the Southeast alone that offer a four year degree in Social Work.
 A Social Work degree from Darton College will prepare you for enrollment into any one of them!!